Zoranmihov/ai_data_pipeline/README.md

 A simple setup using deepseek-r1:7b to try and covert pdf files to a QNA json data that could be used for model training.
+Extended by all-MiniLM-L6-v2 using embedings, to provide answers based on the generated data